How To Longline For Crappie

 There are several ways to determine the best depth to fish when longlining for crappie with planer boards.
 One way is just trial and error.
 This is the way I do it for the most part and while it works it does take a little time to get it tuned in for all lines.
 By running each line at a different depth, you will find that one will get more bites than the others.
 You can then set all rods to that depth to target those active fish.
 I will usually run one line shallower or deeper, just to keep them honest.

-If you’re serious about long lining with planer boards there are a couple of things that can help you determine where to set your lines.
+If you’re serious about longlining for crappie with planer boards there are a couple of tips that can help you determine where to set your lines.
 To run at a certain depth.
 There are apps that tell you how much line to let out for a specific crankbait or jig size to put it at a certain depth in the water column.
 One great app is the Precision Trolling Data App.
 It has many of the most popular crankbaits listed and even compensates for line size and more.
 This app takes all of the guesswork out of trolling depth for crappie.

 Another great tool for long lining with planer boards is line-counter reels.
 With a line-counter reel, you know precisely how much line you have out on each rod.
 By keeping a consistent amount of line out you can keep your baits in front of the fish.
 When using planer boards all you must do is let out the prescribed amount of line for the depth you want your bait to run.
 Then attach the planer board.
 By keeping the lines the same on both sides of the boat you can maintain a clean spread and keep your planer boarding smooth and efficient.

 Planer Boards are a great way to troll crankbaits.
 Crankbaits are a popular presentation here on Kentucky Lake in the summer.
-Mixing up the spread with a few running jigs and a few running crankbaits can help put more crappie in the boat.
+A great tip for longlining for crappie is to Mix up the spread with a few running jigs and a few running crankbaits.
+This will help put more crappie in the boat.
 The best color will vary with the day so run a few different colors to see what the crappie wants that day.

 If you are running crankbaits, with or without planer boards, there is a little tool that you should consider for your tackle box.
 It is the Offshore Tackle Crankbait Tuner.
 When trolling for crappie with crankbaits at speeds often above 1 mph a true running crankbait is mandatory.
 A crankbait that isn’t running straight will fail to reach its depth potential as well as possibly tangling in your other lines.